A weekend on the Italian Coast

 We started our last day like every other, breakfast with a view.
 Surprisingly (and sadly) the day we left was the day the sun was shining and it was in the 70s.
-But either way, we enjoyed warm weather and sun during our trip to Pompeii.
+But either way, we enjoyed the warm weather and sun during our trip to Pompeii.

-Both Emma and I opted out of the guided tour and just decided to explore the Ruins of Pompeii on our own.
+Both Emma and I opted out of the guided tour and just decided to explore the ruins of Pompeii on our own.
 The ruins were incredible, but also sad.
 It was such an amazing experience to see such an ancient city preserved by the means of its end.
 The volcano erupted and the city just froze in time.
 With the relics and people that were salvaged, it really makes you feel like you can see the city as it was, before the eruption.

 The rain surprised us with a quick 10-minute downpour and luckily Em and I were right by the cafe, so we walked in and got Cappuccino's (duh).

 After our mid-ruin break, we lost where we were in the city.